caseyhenderson/caseyhenderson.github.io/_posts/2020-07-30-SwiftUIPickersHowTo.md

 : A bound property in SwiftUI is called a binding.
 It is an example of a property wrapper type that can be used to create a connection, going both ways, between a property that stores data (i.e. a variable) and a view that displays and/or changes the data.
 Apple describe this as connecting a property it a source of truth stored elsewhere, rather than storing data directly.
 It also allows us to share the value in both places, making life easier when coding.

 Property Wrapper
-:a structure that encapsulates read and write access to the property and adds any additional behaviour (so controls which methods, etc. can read and write and what further behaviour the property needs to exhibit).
+: A structure that encapsulates read and write access to the property and adds any additional behaviour (so controls which methods, etc. can read and write and what further behaviour the property needs to exhibit).

 * Set the label to whatever you want.
 * Then provide the content, usually in the form of either Text or Image.
 Append a .tag to each entry so that the type of each selection matches the type of the corresponding bound state variable, otherwise your picker won't work.